openebs/zfs-localpv/docs/faq.md

 pawan-node-1   Ready    worker   16d   v1.17.4   beta.kubernetes.io/arch=amd64,beta.kubernetes.io/os=linux,kubernetes.io/arch=amd64,kubernetes.io/hostname=pawan-node-1,kubernetes.io/os=linux,node-role.kubernetes.io/worker=true,openebs.io/rack=rack1

 ```
+It is recommended is to label all the nodes with the same key, they can have different values for the given keys, but all keys should be present on all the worker node.

 Once we have labeled the node, we can install the zfs driver.
 The driver will pick the node labels and add that as the supported topology key.
-If the driver is already installed and you want to add a new topology information, you can label the node with the topology information and then restart of the nodes daemonset are required so that the driver can pick the labels and add them as supported topology keys.
+If the driver is already installed and you want to add a new topology information, you can label the node with the topology information and then restart of the ZFSPV CSI driver daemon sets (openebs-zfs-node) are required so that the driver can pick the labels and add them as supported topology keys.
 We should restart the pod in kube-system namespace with the name as openebs-zfs-node-[xxxxx] which is the node agent pod for the ZFS-LocalPV Driver.

 ```sh
 $ kubectl get pods -n kube-system -l role=openebs-zfs